 You probably go elsewhere to find what you are looking for.

 Given that an increasing number of visitors are accessing your website from a mobile device, how do you give them a great experience so they stay, consume your content and build trust in your brand?

 Content Marketing to Support Mobile Users

 Implementing content marketing that effectively supports mobile can help you increase your conversions of visitors to leads.
-Consider implementing the following mobile content marketing tips to ensure mobile users can easily find and consume your content.
+So even though more conversions will happen on the desktop, many begin on the mobile device.
+Therefore, consider implementing the following mobile content marketing tips to ensure mobile users can easily find and consume your content.